LorenzoM1997/Deep-tic-tac-toe/README.md

 ## Run
 Download and extract the repository to your local machine.
 After the installation, execute the following.
-To play the program without training, type in your terminal
+To train the program instead of playing, type in your terminal

-    python main.py --play
+    python main.py --train

 To train the algorithm, just type